Last updated: 6 January, 2022

-Following current government guidance on the roadmap for exiting the national lockdown, England will move to the final stage starting the 19th of July with certain measures lifted.
-However, it is still expected, and recommended, that people wear face coverings in enclosed spaces and in situations where they may not be able to adhere to social distancing precautions.
+Taking into consideration national and government guidance in relation to the developing Covid-19 pandemic, it is expected that people wear face masks on all public transportation and in enclosed spaces and in situations where they may not be able to adhere to social distancing precautions.

-According to Public Health England, UK cases continue to rise, particularly in relation to the Delta variant.
-Taking this into consideration, it is extremely important that the British Academy of Jewellery continues to proceed with caution and takes all measures possible to safeguard our learners and staff.
+According to Public Health England, UK cases are rising again, particularly in relation to the new variant, Omicron.
+Given the newest developments, it is extremely important that the British Academy of Jewellery continues to proceed with caution and takes all possible measures to safeguard learners and staff.

-All learners and staff will continue to be required to wear face masks in all communal areas of the Academy and adhere to social distancing measures throughout the remainder of the summer term.
+All learners and staff will continue to be required to wear face masks whilst in the Academy and adhere to social distancing measures.

 Learners are expected to carry on with their lessons and take part in activities during their normal timetabled hours and full attendance remains mandatory.
 BAJ continues to monitor the attendance and participation of learners, as well as offer full individualised support and access to pastoral care so that they continue to work towards their qualifications.